Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 # Chr13: Considerations for Clients with Chronic Diseases

 It's important for ACE-PT to identify and discuss health conditions before working with a client.
 Once identified, ACE-PT should decide if a client needs approval from a healthcare professional.
+Remember to consider referral. modifications are based on disease (severity), restriction, response to exercise, safety concerns, and activities to emphasize or to avoid.

-Three risk factors that are closely related to chronic diseases: poor diet, physical inactivity, and smoking.
+Three risk factors that are closely related to chronic diseases: poor diet (rich in highly saturated fats, sugars, and salt), physical inactivity, and smoking.
+Other include alcohol consumption.
+While genetic predisposition can lead to an increased risk of chronic diseases, lifestyle remains the singel most influential factor.

 ## Cardiovascular and Cerebrovascular Disorders

 - Cardonary artery disease (CAD, also called atherosclerotic heart disease).

+Results when the coronary arteries are narrowed or occluded, most commonly by atherosclerotic deposits of fibrous and fatty tissue.
+Risk factors include hypertension, smoking, type 2 diabetes, dyslipidemia, poor nutritional habits, and physical inactivity.

 ![IMG_1128](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/fa3898c3-63f8-4bb8-a5fa-b36a054aec70)